-Cal State L.A. students founded the Anna Bing Arnold Children's Center in 1968 for the express purpose of providing child care for student parents.
-For the past 50 years the Associated Students, Inc. has provided support for the operation of the Children's Center.
-During this time the Center has increased capacity and funding for low-income parents, began a state funded food program and become accredited by the National Association for the Education of Young Children.
+Cal State L.A. students founded the Anna Bing Arnold Children's Center in 1968 for the express purpose of providing child care for student-parents.
+For the past 50 years, the ASI has provided support for the operation of the Children's Center.
+During this time, the Center has increased capacity and funding for low-income parents, begun a state-funded food program, and become accredited by NAEYC.
 These are just a few of our achievements that demonstrate successful operation.
-Our largest measure of success is in the lives of the parents who have graduated from college because they found supportive, affordable child care, and in the healthy development of the children we have taught and cared for.
+Our largest measure of success is in the lives of the parents, who both have graduated from college because they found supportive, affordable child care, and who were able to oversee the healthy development of their children because they were taught and cared for by the ABACC.

 The Anna Bing Arnold Children's Center respectfully requests \$140,779 to continue to offer the level of services currently provided by the Center.
 The requested funding will be used to support the ongoing operation of the Center with an emphasis on the areas of program availability, program quality and program support for low-income student families.
-The target population for this project is Cal State L.A. student parents.
+The target population for this project is Cal State L.A. student-parents.

-Objective I: Provide child care services for Cal State L.A. student parents.
+Objective I: Provide Child Care Services for Cal State L.A.
+Student-Parents

-The availability of affordable, quality child care while they are attending classes is essential for Cal State L.A. student parents.
+The availability of affordable, quality child care while they are attending classes is essential for Cal State L.A. student-parents.
 Child care availability lets student-parents make steady educational progress.
 For a family that is seeking financial self-sufficiency, affordable child care means not having to choose between the education they need to succeed and quality care for the children they love.

-In an effort to assist parents in balancing their education, work and family life, the Center offers flexible and convenient child care services and gives Cal State L.A. student-parents first priority for enrollment.
-Of the 120 families enrolled this semester the Center provided 53 child care spaces for Cal State L.A. student parents.
-Student parents have used child care while attending school, work and study and represent 45% of enrollment.
-The Center also serves Cal State L.A. alumni and the neighboring community, which comprise approximately 21% of enrollment, as well as faculty and staff, which account for 34% of enrollment.
+In an effort to assist student-parents in balancing their education, work, and family life, the Center offers flexible and convenient child care services and gives Cal State L.A. student-parents first priority for enrollment.
+Of the 110 families enrolled this semester the Center provided 50 child care spaces for Cal State L.A. student-parents.
+Student-parents have used child care while attending school, while working and studying, and represent 45% of enrollment.
+The Center also serves Cal State L.A. alumni and the neighboring community, which comprise approximately 23% of enrollment, as well as faculty and staff, which account for 32% of enrollment.

 The Center enrolls children from six months through preschool.
-We currently have a waiting list with 214 student families, 78% of which are low-income.
+We currently have a waiting list with 189 student families, 73% of which are low-income.

-Objective II: Maintain or enhance program quality.
+Objective II: Maintain or Enhance Program Quality

 The quality of the child care program is critical to the success of the project outcome.
-Providing a safe, nurturing and enriched child care program reduces parental anxiety and stress, allowing for improved performance while attending college.
-A good program is also essential to the healthy development of the children we serve.
-Research shows that children who receive quality early care and education are more motivated and committed to school, and literature from brain research is confirming the strong influence of early care on intelligence, motivation, social skills and the overall success of the individual.
+Providing a safe, nurturing, and enriched child care program reduces parental anxiety and stress, allowing for improved performance while attending college.
+A good program also is essential to the healthy development of the children we serve.
+Research shows that children who receive quality early care and education are more motivated and committed to school; literature from brain research is confirming the strong influence of early care on intelligence, motivation, social skills, and the overall success of the individual.